How Does Boiling Water Turn Into Snow When It’s Too Cold Outside?

 Boiling water is closer to the point of evaporation than cold water.
 Cold air is very dense, which makes its capacity to hold water vapor molecules very low.
 Therefore, when hot water is thrown into extremely cold air, the smallest droplets are able to cool and evaporate in a dramatic cloud before they reach the ground.

 In reality, the white cloud isn’t made of true, six-armed snowflakes.
-It’s a mix of water vapour, condensed micro-droplets and tiny flash-frozen ice crystals — closer to ice fog than to falling snow.
+It’s a mix of water vapor, condensed micro-droplets and tiny flash-frozen ice crystals, closer to ice fog than to falling snow.
 Whatever you call it, it still looks like a magic puff of snow, which is why these clips go viral every winter.

 As it turns out, sub-zero temperatures aren’t all bad.
-You can’t make “real” snow this way (the trick won’t work with cold water, by the way — cold water doesn’t atomise or evaporate fast enough to drive the cloud), but a giant puff of ice fog from a kettle looks pretty cool.
-(And no, this isn’t the Mpemba effect — that’s a separate, still-debated claim that hot water freezes faster than cold water under certain conditions.)
+You can’t make “real” snow this way (the trick won’t work with cold water, by the way, because cold water doesn’t atomize or evaporate fast enough to drive the cloud), but a giant puff of ice fog from a kettle looks pretty cool.
+(And no, this isn’t the Mpemba effect.
+That’s a separate, still-debated claim that hot water freezes faster than cold water under certain conditions.)

 Just remember to be careful!
 Don’t burn yourself or anyone else while trying to make the next viral video!